GfSE/SAF-Specification/stereotypes.md

 realizes concept relatedTO

-Explains relation(s) between the Stakeholder(s) of the system and other relevant system party(s).
+Explains relation(s) between the Stakeholders of the system and other relevant system parties.
 It helps to understand the Stakeholder community and to approach the right point of contact for clarification of project relevant issues.
 ## SAF_StakeholderRequirement
 ### Documentation

 realizes concept Stakeholder Requirement

 A Stakeholder Requirement is a Requirement imposed by a Stakeholder.
-Stakeholder Concern(s) are refined by Stakeholder Requirement(s) applicable for the SOI.
-The Stakeholder Requirement(s) are a result of discussions and agreement of how the SOI addresses the concerns of the respective Stakeholder.
+Stakeholders Concerns are refined by Stakeholder Requirements applicable for the SOI.
+The Stakeholder Requirements are a result of discussions and agreement of how the SOI addresses the concerns of the respective Stakeholder.
 ## SAF_StakeholderRequirementImposition
 ### Documentation